Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 * **Version Information**: Contains information specific to the version that you have selected.
 Includes the type of specification (OAS2, OAS3, WSDL, Protobuf, etc.) and the version string from the API Specification file.
 * **Specifications tab**: Displays the contract or methods for your selected API service version.
 Some specification types provide a visualization of your API methods, and some fields are collapsible.
 You can see additional information by clicking to open relevant methods or models.
-* **Endpoints tab**: Contains the URLs pointing to deployed instances of the API service.
+* **Endpoints tab**: Contains the URLs pointing to deployed instances of the API service along with their associated stage and state.
 * **Catalog Items tab**
 * **Tags & Attributes tab**: Contains a list of tags and attributes assigned to the selected API service version.
 * **Assets tab**: Contains a list of the assets linked to selected API service.